AI Trail Analysis

 Nearby amenities⌄

-- Bears Den Trail Center (lodging/hostel)
+- Bears Den Trail Center (lodging, restrooms, limited supplies)

 - Parking lot